eCommerce translations: accessing new markets

 In this case you don’t control the platform either, but the level of support in case of issues tends to be better.

-Option 3: building your own storeecommerce translation services
+Option 3: building your own store

 If you want full control of your store, you can build your own on your website.
 You have a wide range of options from building your own solution to working with a pre-packaged eCommerce solution like Woocommerce for WordPress.